Skip to main content

 Straddles and strangles come with risk, whether you're buying them or selling them.
 For long positions, your risk is limited to the premiums you paid for both options, but it's common to lose that entire amount if the stock doesn't move enough.

-For short positions, the risk works in reverse: you collect premiums upfront, but if the stock moves sharply beyond your strike prices, your potential losses can grow quickly (and on the call side, they’re theoretically unlimited).
+For short positions, the risk works in reverse: you collect premiums upfront, but if the stock moves quickly beyond your strike prices, your potential losses can grow (and on the call side, they're theoretically unlimited).

-Monitoring volatility.
+• Monitoring volatility.
 Straddles and strangles are bets on stock movement, so keeping an eye on what might spark big swings and how volatility changes is essential.
-Long straddles and strangles benefit when volatility rises and prices swing; short straddles and strangles benefit when volatility falls and prices stay stable.
-Keeping an eye on upcoming events and shifts in volatility helps you decide whether to adjust your strategy.
+Long positions benefit when volatility rises and prices swing; short positions benefit when volatility falls and prices stay stable.